avigloz/ahura/README.md

 ## Introduction

-`imp` lets you organize multiple one-to-many file-import associations for your projects.
+`imp` lets you organize how you import packages in your projects.

 No dependencies, no deals with the devil.